20 Clever New Uses For Old Nail Polish

 Cover new or just-shined belt buckles with a coat of clear nail polish.
 You’ll prevent oxidation and guarantee a gleaming first impression.

 These tricks to clean silver might sound crazy, but they work!

 Keep laces from unravelling

 Neaten the appearance of frayed shoelaces, and extend their life.
 Dip the ends in clear nail polish and twist the raveled ends together.
-Repair laces in the evening so that the polish will dry overnight.
+Be sure to repair laces in the evening so that the polish will dry overnight!

-Next, check out these 100 home improvement hacks you’ll wish you knew sooner.
+Next, check out 40 aluminum foil hacks you’ll wish you knew sooner.